fox-it/dissect-docs/docs/source/supported-targets.rst

 Supported targets
 -----------------

 Dissect supports a large range of formats.
 From various disk images, volume systems, file systems and operating systems, to tarballs and proprietary backup formats, and everything combined!
 This page aims to provide you with an overview of what you can expect Dissect to be able to handle!

 Loaders
 ~~~~~~~

-Loaders provide a way to interact with a "target" by combining and accessing source data into usable components for ``dissect.target``.
+Loaders provide a way to interact with a "target" by combining and accessing source data into usable parts.
-The goal is to build a virtual representation of the original system.
+This creates a virtual version of the original system.

 .. seealso::

    For a deeper dive into how loaders work, see :doc:`loaders </advanced/loaders>`.

 In most cases, Dissect selects the appropriate loader automatically based on the file you target.
-This can be based on the file extension, a specific directory structure inside the file (e.g. inside a zip file) or a specific configuration inside the file.
+It does this by looking at things like the file type, folder structure or special configurations files.
-However, there is an option to select a loader manually using ``-L <loader type>`` flag or with URI-style notation ``<loader type>://``.
+If needed, you can choose the loader yourself by using ``-L <loader type>`` option or by using the URI-style notation ``<loader type>://``.

 .. code-block:: bash